RPS Drummond Lockyer Fund for Dance

 Those who receive a ‘Performance’ grant will be expected around the premiere and future performances, as well as online and in the work’s score, to acknowledge the support of the RPS Drummond Lockyer Fund for Dance.
 A set of guidelines for such acknowledgement will be presented to recipients with our grant offer.
 As with all beneficiaries of RPS charitable funds, we might at some stage in the project’s development ask you to account your progress to us, or to our RPS Members and other supporters, in a written or simply filmed format.

 You cannot apply for the ‘Performance’ stream at the same time you are applying for the ‘R&D’ stream.
+Please check with all partners involved before making your application, to ensure that you are not part of another competing application.
+Multiple applications involving the same composer or choreographer may be withdrawn.

 Research & Development